Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

   visually long enough so we turn on vertical scrolling for these via ``"vscroll":`` ``true`` (which is off by default).
 * Optional ``wrapper_dom_attrs`` argument is used to set extra DOM attributes of component template.
 It passes the value of component DOM id attribute which may then be used to get the instance of component (instance of ``App.ko.Grid`` class).
-It is especially useful in pages which define multiple grids that interact to each other.
+It is especially useful in pages which define multiple grids (datatables) that interact to each other.
 See `Grids interaction`_ for more details.
 * Optional ``template_dom_attrs`` argument allows to pass custom values of template ``data-template-id``, ``data-template-args``, ``data-template-options`` html attributes used by template processor ``App.Tpl``.